cansuengineer/cansuengineer/README.md

 🔗 https://github.com/cansuengineer/base_tutorial_app

 - 🎨 art
-A Flutter project focused on UI design, creative layouts, and visual experimentation.
+A Front-end project focused on UI design, creative layouts, and visual experimentation.
 🔗 https://github.com/cansuengineer/art

 > 💡 Most of my projects are focused on **UI design and practical state management** in Flutter.